Osprey General SOP and Best Practices

 Ice Machine- The Osprey utilizes much less ice than your typical machine or wash setup.
 It also depends on viscosity for it's no shear impeller operation.
 Each wash, you will use anywhere from 5-15 gallons of ice (a very useful conversion is 5 gallons of ice is about 20 lbs of ice) per batch.
 This is effected heavily by input water temperature.
 In an 8hr day, expect to utilize about 240 lbs of ice.
 Lowtemp carries Manitowoc and other Ice machines, please contact us for sizing and details.

 Chillers- The Osprey can have an upgraded jacketed vessel, which can connect to a chiller.
 This can allow for an Iceless wash, but requires pre chilled water and a 3+ ton chiller to have enough thermal energy for the mass of 50 gallons of water.
 Frankly, we mostly sell the stock insulated Osprey since it's extremely well insulated and for simplicities sake.
 There is some added maintenance and obviously equipment cost associated with a Chiller of this size.
-While not absolutely necessary, it does have the ability to gain a small increase in production capability by removing the ice volume, and replacing it with cannabis.
 A chiller alone is not a replacement for ice, as it can take upwards of 30 minutes to cool water with a 5 ton chiller by itself, pre chilled water is required for an Iceless wash.

 Wash Bags- We are absolutely not fans of expensive wash bags.
 Wash bags are simple micron bags that need to be micron specific, and tough enough to hold plenty of weight.
 The bags we carry on our website are only $280 for a set of 8, all mesh which allow for quick evacuation of water, and very tough.
 At the end of the day, no matter how well you clean your wash bags, it's inevitable that you'll want to throw them out after a few months of heavy usage, or they'll start to wear.
 Don't waste your time with 20 gallon bags or smaller, unless you don't plan to run more than 10,000g fresh frozen in the Osprey.
 20,000g+ puts out A TON of hash, and will quickly clog a 20 gallon set.